Leo-Chevalier/technical-test-2/Notes.md

 # Found bugs/issues:

-Forced to use "not-so-secret" password during sign up for the first user
+Forced to use "not-so-secret" password during sign-up for the first user

 ### When creating a user on the "people" page